dydxprotocol/solo/docs/protocol.md

 ## Markets

-Solo has a Market for each ERC20 token asset it supports.
-Each Market specifies the [Price Oracle](https://github.com/dydxprotocol/solo/blob/master/contracts/protocol/interfaces/IPriceOracle.sol) used to determine the price for its asset, and the [Interest Setter](https://github.com/dydxprotocol/solo/blob/master/contracts/protocol/interfaces/IInterestSetter.sol) contract which determines what the interest rates are for the Market.
+DolomiteMargin has a Market for each ERC20 token asset it supports.
+Each Market specifies the [Price Oracle](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/protocol/interfaces/IPriceOracle.sol) used to determine the price for its asset, and the [Interest Setter](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/protocol/interfaces/IInterestSetter.sol) contract which determines what the interest rates are for the Market.

 Markets are referenced by their numerical IDs.
-Currently on Mainnet Solo has the following markets, but more will be added over time:
+Currently on Mainnet DolomiteMargin has the following markets, but more will be added over time:

 |id|Asset|
 |---|---|